Short Tour—The grok Approach

 - If she feels restored, she is a regain character.

 - If she feels relieved, she is a keep character.

-All conditions of value are subjective and each is defined strictly according to the main character with whom it is associated.
-The significance ascribed to any condition of value might align with a sense of conventional worth but is not required to do so.
+All treasures are subjective and each is defined strictly according to the main character with whom it is associated.
+The significance ascribed to any treasure might align with a sense of conventional worth but is not required to do so.